opendatateam/udata/docs/development-environment.md

 $ inv i18nc
 ```

-You should be to start using and contributing to uData.
+You should be to start using and contributing to udata.

 ## Running the project